knative/docs/docs/serving/troubleshooting/debugging-application-issues.md

 exists and have matching configurations with Ingress and Route, you may want to wait a little bit for those settings to propagate.

-If you are familar with Istio and `istioctl`, you may try using `istioctl` to look deeper using Istio [guide](https://istio.io/help/ops/traffic-management/proxy-cmd/).
+If you are familiar with Istio and `istioctl`, you may try using `istioctl` to look deeper using Istio [guide](https://istio.io/help/ops/traffic-management/proxy-cmd/).